 Meet Big Baby, our 7 m tall baby balloon whose job is to highlight the impact of our numbers on the environment.

 Each of us adds to global greenhouse gas emissions and when people choose to have fewer kids, that helps fight climate change.

 "From protecting our forests to changing our diets, as a society and as individuals there are many things we need to do to help avert climate catastrophe.
-One of those is to have an open, rational conversation about our population and our family sizes.
-If that takes a giant inflatable baby joining this Friday's climate strike, I'm all for it."
+One of those is to have an open, rational conversation about our population and our family sizes."

 - PM Patron Chris Packham

 With our population fast approaching 8 billion people, and predicted to grow by around 3 billion more this century, the strain on the planet has never been greater.
 The things we all need for a decent life, including food, housing and energy, all produce climate change-causing emissions.
 Climate change is widely recognised as the most important threat to humanity today.
 We need to make many profound changes as individuals and as a society to tackle it.
 One of those is to recognise the crucial link between increasing emissions and ever more consumers.

 A key 2017 study suggested that one of the most effective actions individuals in high-income countries can take to cut their carbon emissions over the long term is to have one fewer child.
 More and more people who can make that choice are now doing that.